Summer Fellows Program FAQs

 Who would benefit best from participating in this program?

-This program is not intended for students with significant research and/or internship experiences (before coming to or while enrolled at Stanford).
-It is also not intended for students who are looking for a placement with a specific research project or with a specific company.
+SSFP is not intended for students with significant research experience (before coming to or while enrolled at Stanford), for students who are looking for a placement with a specific research project, or for students interested in a full-time summer research experience.

 What if I am a first-generation college student, but not low-income, or vice versa?

-The program prioritizes students with very low parental financial contributions, who are also first generation college students.
+The program prioritizes first generation college students with very low parental financial contributions.

 Do I need to share my financial aid status and information?